adelhassen/flight-delays/README.md

   ```bash
   python tests/unit_tests.py
   ```
   **Note**: Since the two functions we are testing are Prefect tasks, the Prefect server needs to be running.
-Otherwise, we would have to copy the function code over to test them.
+Otherwise, we would have to copy the function code to test them.
 - **Integration Test**: Test the connection and predictions from the Docker-deployed model.
   ```bash
   python tests/integration_test.py
   ```

+### Code Formatter

+- **Code Formatting**: The code formatted [Black](https://github.com/psf/black) ensures Python scripts are PEP 8 compliant.

 ### Improvements and Next Steps

 - **Improve Model**: Use more data, create historical features, and create more temporal features.